AfoD3V/merchant_info_scrapper/README.md

 # selenium_merchant_scrapper

-This project is ddepreciated, not usable anymore.
+This project is ddepreciated, not usable anymore. <br>
 Keeping for future references.